KasimDeliaci/HackingWithSwift/Day2.md

 let earthRawValue = Planet.earth.rawValue  // 3
 let specificPlanet = Planet(rawValue: 2)   // venus
 ```
+⚠️ if you dont explicitly set the firsr value it will count from 0

-## 🚀 Advanced Considerations
+## 🚀 Key Takeaways
-- Use `Set` when order doesn't matter and uniqueness is key
+- Arrays: Ordered, indexed collections
+- Sets: Unique, unordered collections
+- Tuples: Fixed-size, potentially named collections
+- Dictionaries: Key-value pair collections
-- Prefer tuples for small, fixed collections of related values
+- Enums: Structured, type-safe grouping of related values
-- Leverage enum associated values for complex state representations

 **Pro Tip:** Each collection type has its strengths.
 Choose wisely based on your specific use case!

+**Happy Coding!** Mastering these data types will elevate your Swift programming skills to the next level. 🍏📱